 This project aimed to restore Cambus Pools Scottish Wildlife Trust Reserve, enhancing its value for people and wildlife, and to reconnect the Reserve and this stretch of the Forth to the local community.
 You can access the project report from the downloads section of this page.

 Cambus Pools is a nature reserve on the edge of the Forth at Cambus, near Alloa, behind bonded warehouses operated by Diageo plc.
-The site is leased by the Scottish Wildlife Trust (SWT) and has probably been separated from the River Forth by flood embankments since at least 1866.
+The site is leased by the Scottish Wildlife Trust and has probably been separated from the River Forth by flood embankments since at least 1866.
 The pools are on riverside flats and are a prime example of space for nature squeezed in between commerce and industry.
-This makes it particularly special for local wildlife-lovers and SWT members.
+This makes it particularly special for local wildlife-lovers and Trust members.
 Cambus Pools features reed beds, grazed grassland and open water and welcomes warblers and reed buntings alongside waders and wildfowl.

-With SWT we plan to make Cambus Pools reserve even better for people and wildlife.
-Harvesting the phragmities reeds will increase the extent of open water in the West Pool.
-Volunteers are playing a key part in the restoration of the reserve by helping to control the reed re-growth, to make sure the pools don't disappear as scrub and trees move into the dense reedbed.
-This management will create a wide variety of grassland habitats and improve conditions at the pools for wading birds.
+With the Scottish Wildlife Trust staff, volunteers and contractors, we have made Cambus Pools reserve even better for people and wildlife.
+Harvesting 2.75 ha of phragmities reeds by brush-cutter or the amphibious 'Truxor' vehicle has increased the extent of open water in the West Pool.
+Volunteers are playing a key part in the ongoing restoration of the reserve by helping to control the reed re-growth, to make sure the pools don't disappear as scrub and trees move into the dense reedbed.
+This management has created a wide variety of grassland habitats and improved conditions at the pools for wading birds.